jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     # TypeError
     # SyntaxError

-* there is a closing quote with no open quote, so I add one
+* there is a closing quote with no open quote, so I will add one

   .. code-block:: python